BrandonKi/ARCANE/README.md

 WIP

-Tested on Windows 10 and multiple Linux distros
+Tested on Windows 10 and multiple Linux distros with gcc and clang

-#Sample Code
+# Sample Code

 ```zig
 fn main(): int{